saltwatersardine/R-Projects/Importing-and-working-with data.md

 ### Step 4: Import your own data

 Now you can find your own .csv to import!
 Using the RStudio Cloud interface, import and save the file in the same folder as this R Markdown document.
 Then write code in the chunk below to read that data into `R`:

 ```r
 own_df <- read_csv("<filename.csv>")
 ```
-You can check the solutions document for this activity to check your work.